Thursday, April 30, 2026

 I recommend that you read these two posts below and start your journey to develop a great single low serve weapon.

 Don’t forget to think about the art of returning a singles low serve.
-The image below of LCW will send you to a post specifically about how to improve your return of a low serve.
+The image below of Chong Wei Lee will take you to a post specifically about how to improve your return of a low serve.
 I recommend that you read it soon 🙂

 Badminton low serve return